youyanggu/covid19_projections/index.md

 We present an intuitive model that builds machine learning techniques on top of a classic infectious disease model to make COVID-19 infections and deaths projections for the US, all 50 US states, and more than 60 countries.
+The countries our projections cover encompass 6.3 billion people and account for over 99% of all global COVID-19 deaths.

 Note that our infections estimate includes all infected individuals, not just those that took a COVID-19 test kit and tested positive.
 The vast majority of infected individuals do not get tested, and thus do not get reported as a positive case.
 As of mid-May, we estimate the true number of infected individuals in the US is ~5x higher than the reported cases.